 Appendix C-3 - ECDIS Update Status Reports

-(informative)

 Purpose

 This Appendix elaborates the definition of an “up to date” dataset.
 This is required by the IMO Performance Standards and all ECDIS users are required to be able to demonstrate to a vetting inspector that their ECDIS and its installed datasets are “up to date”.